 An anal abscess, also known as a rectal abscess, is an infected pustule located near the anus or rectum.
-Most anal abscesses are the result of glands within the anal canal becoming clogged, allowing bacteria or fecal matter to accumulate and infect the gland.
+Most anal abscesses are the result of glands within the anal canal spontaneously becoming clogged, allowing bacteria or fecal matter to accumulate and infect the gland.
 This infection becomes a pus-filled cavity called an abscess.
-Patients with an anal or rectal abscess may eventually develop an anal fistula, which is an infected tunnel that forms between the anal canal and the skin near the anus.
+Approximately 50% of patients with an anal or rectal abscess may eventually develop an anal fistula, which is an infected tunnel that forms between the anal canal and the skin near the anus.

 Although there is no known cause for anal and rectal abscesses, the American Society of Colon and Rectal Surgeons reports 90% of abscesses are the result of an acute infection within an anal gland.
-Additionally, up to 50% of anal and rectal abscesses may recur despite proper treatment and healing.
+Additionally, up to 50% of anal and rectal abscesses develop into fistulas that cause recurrent abscess formation.

 The most common symptoms of an anal and rectal abscess include:

 - Redness, swelling, tenderness, or a mass around the anus